odanek/duel6r/README.md

 Levels are saved in JSON format and there is an [HTML5 level editor](https://github.com/odanek/duel6r-editor) available in my GitHub repository that can be used to create new levels and modify the existing ones.

+### Scripting

+The game has built-in [Lua](https://www.lua.org/home.html) scripting.
+More information about the API can be found in **lua-scripting.txt**.

 ## Future plans and milestones

-- Upgrading the graphics backend to support OpenGL ES 2 and OpenGL 3 and newer
+- Computer opponents/bots - AI
+- Network play
 - Rewriting the remaining parts of original C code with global functions and variables using modern object-oriented code
 - Providing extension API for weapons, players and other game attributes
 - Collision detection and physics
-- Font rendering using TTF fonts
-- Team play
-- Computer opponents - AI
-- Network play
-- LUA scripting

 ## Contact